kimbjerge/MCC24-trap/README.md

 resnet50.py - model used for order classifier

-model_order_100524 - contains the newest ResNet50 model weights for oder classifier and thresholds with order labels
+model_order_100524 - contains the newest ResNet50 model weights for order classifier and thresholds with order labels

 ## Training and testing insect detector model ##